rs-silva/Age-of-Supremacy/docs/Resources.md

 **Steel:** Steel can be a fundamental resource for producing military units, buildings, and infrastructure.
 It's a vital component for modern weapons and machinery.

 **Fuel:** Fuel is necessary for powering military vehicles and aircraft.
-It can also be used for city expansion and resource transportation.
+It can also be used for base expansion and resource transportation.

 **Electronics:** Electronics are essential for advanced technologies and research.
 They can improve unit performance and unlock advanced units and structures.